How I built my dividend portfolio…and how you can too

 Full-on disclaimer alert #2!
 Your investing objectives including your risk tolerance are probably not the same as mine.
-Therefore you might want to consider dividend ETFs or other ETFs for your portfolio.
-Although I find the concentration of the Canadian market easier to select and hold stocks from I’m personally considering owning more U.S.-listed ETFs, namely U.S. dividend ETFs in my future.
+Therefore you might want to consider dividend ETFs or simply plain-vanilla ETFs for your portfolio.
+Although I find the concentration of the Canadian market easier to select and hold stocks from I’m personally considering owning more U.S.-listed ETFs over time.
 Your mileage may vary!

-Many years ago I decided to ditch the mutual fund industry and begin my DIY investing journey – in the quest of more passive income and less money lost in avoidable money management fees.
+Many years ago I decided to ditch the mutual fund industry and begin my DIY investing journey.
+I did this to keep more of my money and give less away due to money management fees.

-I believe we’ve done well to date.
 Years ago my wife and I decided to hold a number of Canadian stocks directly for passive income, own a few U.S. dividend aristocrats for U.S. income, and then own a few U.S.-listed ETFs for extra diversification.
-We remain committed to that plan today – one that has seen our portfolio grow to over $500,000.
+We remain committed to that plan today.

 But we’re far from done yet…